-With tools like Google Analytics, you can not only check how many people visit your site – along with detailed information such as the source of the visit or its duration.
-In addition to these data, the indicators that should be noted in this tool are the so-called.
-Failure and output rates (failure rate and output rate).
+With tools like Google Analytics, you can not only check how many people visit your site - along with detailed information such as the source of the visit or its duration.
+In addition to this data, the indicators that should be noted in this tool are the so-called.
+Failure and output rates.
 Many people confuse these two concepts.
 So, what are the main differences between them?
 Should high bounce rates and yields always be a concern?

 The failure rate and the exit rate are not the same